Majic2000/Chat_GPT_assistant/README.md

 IMPROVEMENTS:
 1. Move session-related operations to a separate function: Instead of checking session variables using if statements in multiple places, should create a separate function to handle session operations.
 This will make the code cleaner and more maintainable.
 2. Refactor the POST request handling: Use a single conditional block to handle the different POST requests.
 This will reduce code duplication and make it easier to manage different scenarios.
 3. Utilize helper functions: Extract common functionalities into helper functions to improve code readability and maintainability.
-For example, you can create a function to process chatbot responses and another function to render the chat template.
 4. Remove unnecessary print statements: Clean up the code by removing debugging print statements that are no longer needed.
 5. Change style: Use JS to change the button style once user has completed a task.